-Local restaurant receives Barstool funds after tough pandemic challenges
+Fayetteville restaurant receives Barstool funds after tough pandemic challenges

 Wright said despite to-go orders and customers just dropping off checks to help, they fell hundreds of thousands of dollars into debt to keep Herman’s open because it’s a piece of Fayetteville history they couldn’t close despite the financial trials it might cause later.

-So for months, a customer begged Wright and his wife to apply for the Barstool fund where Barstool President Dave Portney picks small local businesses to help out during these hard times.
+So for months, a customer begged Wright and his wife to apply for the Barstool Fund where Barstool President Dave Portney picks small local businesses to help out during these hard times.

 About two weeks ago Wright decided to apply, and just a few days later he got a call from Dave himself.